philip928lin/PyCHAMP/docs/source/general_intro.rst

    :width: 200px
    :alt: alternative text

-   Illustration of simplified version of Behavior class
+   Illustration of a simplified version of the Behavior class

-For further insights into the behavior module, refer to :ref:`py_champ_entities_behavior`.
+For further insights into the behavior component, refer to :ref:`py_champ_entities_behavior`.

 6. Optimization Class
 ----------------------
-The Optimization class:
+The Optimization class is designed for flexible programming of agent types.
+This class:

 * solves a non-linear mixed integer optimization problem annually using the Gurobi solver;
 * makes critical decisions about crop type selection, irrigation technologies, and irrigation options (rainfed or irrigated fields) for a behavioral actor, in line with the agent's current CONSUMAT state;